 The ASX options market has been operating since 1976.
 Since the market started, volumes have increased significantly.
-There are now over 60 different companies and the S&P ASX 200 share price index to choose from.
-A list of companies over which Exchange Traded Options (options) are traded can be found on the ASX website, www.asx.com.au/options.
+There are now over 70 different companies, Exchange Traded Funds (ETFs) and the S&P ASX 200 share price index to choose from.
+A list of companies over which Exchange Traded Options (options) are traded can be found on the ASX website, asx.com.au/options.

 This booklet explains the concepts of options, how they work and what they can be used for.
-It should be noted that this booklet deals exclusively with Exchange Traded Options over listed shares and indices, and not company issued options.
-Information on other ASX products is available by calling 131 279 or visiting www.asx.com.au.
-To assist in your understanding there is a glossary of terms on page 35.
+It should be noted that this booklet deals exclusively with Exchange Traded Options over listed shares, ETFs and indices, and not company issued options.
+Information on other ASX products is available by calling 131 279 or visiting asx.com.au.
+To assist in your understanding there is a glossary of terms on page 36.